to

 in unique ways.
 Anagha

-is a founding contributor of a unique value education startup delivering
+Initiatives, a unique value education startup delivering customized value

-customized value curriculums to schools across the country [NAME OF
+curriculums to schools across the country.

-ORGANISATION?].
-She is also a founding
+She is also a founding member of Katha Krafters a unique collaboration

-online performance on women in Krishna’s life with a blend of storytelling
+include: 1) “Maanini”, an online performance on women in Krishna’s life with

-and Bharatanatyam; 2) "Bala Leela", Krishna temple stories; and 3)
+a blend of storytelling and Bharatanatyam; 2) "Bala Leela", Krishna

-"We the Victory", stories across genres exploring various aspects
+temple stories; and 3) "We the Victory", stories across genres

-corporates such as Tanishq, and has also curated a show on Aiyperum
+She has curated shows for corporates such as Tanishq, and has also

-Kaapiyangal in Tamizh.
-She has been a
+curated a show on Aiyperum Kaapiyangal in Tamizh.
+She has been a part of Chennai Storytelling

-Festival.
-She has collaborated with
+Festival, FEAST, and Bangalore Literature Festival.
+She has collaborated with tellers for

-tellers for "Kalaatma", a theatrical storytelling show.
+"Kalaatma", a theatrical storytelling show.
 Anagha

 conducts sessions across the country and for global audiences of various age